Zoo TV Tour: Pre-show

 During the time between the support acts and U2's performance, a disc jockey played records for the audience.
 For the 1992 legs, Irish rock journalist and radio presenter BP Fallon filled the role.
 Originally hired to write the Zoo TV tour programme, he played music inside a Trabant on the B-stage, while providing commentary and wearing a cape and top hat.
 His official title was "Guru, Viber and DJ".
 He hosted Zoo Radio, a November 1992 radio special that showcased live performances, audio oddities, and half-serious interviews with members of U2 and the opening acts.
-At the group's suggestion, Fallon published a book about the tour entitled U2 Faraway So Close.
 Two other DJs replaced him later on the tour: Paul Oakenfold, who became one of the world's most prominent club DJs by the decade's end; and Colin Hudd.
 For the 1993 concerts, U2 invited Irish theatre group Macnas to join the tour and perform between the support acts.
 The troupe wore oversized papier-mâché heads of the members of U2 and playacted a miming parody of them.
 Writer Bill Flanagan described the performances as "the jesters mocking the kings".

 Beginning with the 24 May 1992 show, Fallon played the song "Television, the Drug of the Nation" by hip-hop group the Disposable Heroes of Hiphoprisy just before the lights were turned off and U2 took the stage.
 The band believed that the song, a commentary on mass media culture, encapsulated some of the tour's principal themes.
 The Disposable Heroes of Hiphoprisy became one of the support acts for the "Outside Broadcast" leg, and after their stint, "Television" was retained for the remainder of the tour as the pre-show closing song.

 After the lights were turned off, one of several video introductions was played on-screen to accompany the group taking the stage.
 During the "Outside Broadcast" leg, the piece was one by Emergency Broadcast Network that edited together various video clips of US President George H. W. Bush to give the impression of him singing Queen's song "We Will Rock You".
 A different introduction, created by Ned O'Hanlon and Maurice Linnane of Dreamchaser video productions, was used on the 1993 legs.
 This introduction reflected U2's growing concern with the volatile political situation in post-communist Europe and the resurgence of radical nationalism at the time.
 It featured footage from Leni Riefenstahl's Nazi propaganda films Triumph of the Will and Olympia, mixed with sounds from Lenin's Favourite Songs, Beethoven's Ninth Symphony, and voices asking "What do you want?" in different European languages.
 A visual of the flag of Europe was displayed, which then crumbled after one of the stars fell off.